 8. Sisense

 Sisense carves out a distinct niche among the top business intelligence tools by championing an "API-first" and embedded analytics approach.
 It is specifically engineered for product teams and developers who need to infuse powerful, interactive analytics directly into their own applications, portals, and workflows.
-This embed-first philosophy empowers companies to offer data insights as a core feature of their product, creating a seamless and branded user experience rather than directing users to a separate BI platform.
+This embed-first philosophy empowers companies to offer data insights as a core feature of their product.

 Key Details & Pricing